kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-42-expose-workloads-multiple-namespaces.md

 ##  Prerequisites

-* You have deployed two workloads in separate namespaces.
+* You have deployed two workloads in different namespaces.
 * You have [set up your custom domain](../../01-10-setup-custom-domain-for-workload.md).
 Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.

   > [!NOTE]